MDRazi09/Nova/README.md

 open http://localhost:5173
 ```

 Click the page once to enable audio, then speak.
-JARVIS will respond.
+Nova will respond.

 ## Configuration